 The men in the cells peered out like animals at me and made noises.
 One was threatening to kill himself and the several were speaking directly to me.
 I didn’t flinch.

-Those events ran through my mind.
-The arms wrapped around me that felt like lies my whole life, how everything was off, just a little, just enough to never feel safe, to never feel loved.
+Everything was off, just a little, just enough to never feel safe, to never feel loved.

 All my life I had been told: “I love you but…”

 What came after the ‘but’ was never a surprise.
 Either, “I’m busy,” “I’m tired,” “I’m drunk,” or “you’re not good enough,” ‘you’re not strong enough,” “you’re not smart enough,” “you’re not here enough,” “you’re not something enough.”

 I lived through a forced sexual encounter on Father’s Day of all days, June 19, 2016, from the unprotected man whom I’d shared much of my life with, my then husband Adam.
 When it was over, he got up and left.
 Said nothing, did nothing.
 He just left.

 I gathered myself and went to sit on the back steps of my little house.
 Shock was starting to take over.